RI Beam Factory is open to the researchers in the field

 Submission of "Accelerator-Use Termination Report"

-Promptly after you finish your experiment, you have to submit a pdf file of "Accelerator-Use Termination Report" to the RIBF Users Office.
+Promptly after you finish your experiment, you have to submit a pdf file of "Accelerator-Use Termination Report" to the RIBF Users Office through the uploader (BOX).
 "Accelerator-Use Termination Report" should be prepared using the list of experimenters in the MS-Excel format (ParticipantList_XXX) provided when you submit “Accelerator-Use Planning Sheet”.
 To properly control the dose of radioactive matter, submit the Report immediately following the experiment.
 If the Report is not submitted, your next beam-time request may not be accepted.
 The Report will be verified by the Radiation Protection Liaison Officer, and when deemed necessary, the radioactive matter must be stored or disposed under the supervision of the Radiation Protection Liaison Officer.

-Promptly after you finish your radioisotope use, you have to submit the signed/sealed "Sealed/Unsealed-Radioisotope Use Termination Report" to the RIBF Users Office by the internal mail or postal mail.
-Online submission will not be accepted.
+Promptly after you finish your radioisotope use, you have to submit the signed/sealed "Sealed/Unsealed-Radioisotope Use Termination Report" to the RIBF Users Office through the uploader (BOX).

 Accelerator-Use Termination Report [PDF